 1. Which is better?
 CPC or CPM?

-This will depend if you are an advertiser or a publisher.
 If you are an advertiser, the pricing model you choose will depend on your campaign goals.
 If your campaign goal is to ramp up conversions and generate actions, then the CPC model is more effective.
 If you want to increase your brand awareness, then the CPM model works best.
-For publishers, the CPM model tends to be more effective.

 2. How do publishers get paid on an ad exchange?